He who dwells in the shelter of the Most High, Will abide in the shadow of the Almighty. Psalms 91:1

 The Greeks have a word for it, but don’t they seem to have a word for everything?
 In this case, the word is philoxenia.
 Philos= love, xeno= stranger.
 Essentially, the word means “hospitality” but that definition is too facile.
 One enters a Greek household and one is immediately offered a drink and something to eat.
 Taking care of a guest’s wants and needs is deeply ingrained into the culture.
 There is a sense of generosity that seems completely unstrained.
 As a guest of Dina’s, even though this was ultimately (and I do not mean this cynically) to be. a moneyed transaction, I found her kindness was not something that was paid for.
 My stay with her completely refreshing in every sense of the word.
 I felt restored.
 And I am most grateful.”

-I have had similar experiences in other, mostly Mediterranean influenced cultures.
-Many in privates homes of developed friendships in Europe.
+I have had similar experiences in other, mostly Mediterranean-influenced cultures.
+Many in private homes of developed friendships in Europe.
 It’s a “what’s mine is yours” atmosphere that hearkens back to a day when people would provide refuge for strangers passing by.

 The Law of Hospitality

 However, what I am talking about goes yet deeper into the spirit of a person.
 It comes from the heart of our Creator.
-The cultural context resides in both the Old and New Testaments that continues today in the Middle East and surrounding regions.
-It speaks of covenant.
+The cultural context resides in both the Old and New Testaments that continue today in the Middle East and surrounding regions.
+It speaks of the covenant.

 In Psalm 91, the phrase “under the shadow” referenced an unwritten but understood “law of hospitality”.
 Traveling in this region was, and still is, dangerous due to: